 The half-life of ketamine is approximately 45 minutes.
 The effects may last a lot longer depending on how much ketamine is consumed.

 What is Ketamine & What Does it Treat?

-Ketamine depresses sensory receptors in the cortex and parts of the limbic system and thalamus, which also control memory development and peripheral sensory awareness.
-Because of this, ketamine can leave the user unable to process pain or memories — which is why it can be used as an anesthetic.
-Ketamine also has pain killing effects through interacting with nitric oxide (NO), a central and peripheral neurotransmitter related to pain.
+Ketamine can leave the user unable to process pain or memories.
+This is why it can be used as an anesthetic.
+Ketamine also has pain killing effects.

 Teenagers and young adults — primarily those aged between 12 and 25 — represent most ketamine users and abusers.
 In 2000, this group accounted for almost three-quarters of the ketamine emergency department mentions in the country.
 Nearly three percent of high school seniors used the drug at least once in the last year alone.